 We may earn affiliate commissions for the recommended products.
 Learn more.

-Sensitive online data, especially passwords, requires impenetrable protection, but there’s a persisting issue – the easily memorable yet weak passwords are still widely used among users.
-The misconception that the best passwords must be inconvenient and hard to memorize further worsens the vulnerability of online accounts.
+Sensitive online data, especially passwords, requires robust protection.
+However, many users still rely on easily memorable but weak passwords.
+The misconception that strong passwords must be inconvenient and hard to remember only increases the vulnerability of online accounts.

 Create unbreakable passwords with 1Password